 - General human capital investments improve a workforce’s capabilities through training and other strategies that could conceivably benefit any competitors your employees work for in the future.

-These two classifications were identified by University of Chicago economists Gary Becker and Theodore Schultz.
-You can read more about it here.
+Read about these two classifications that were identified by University of Chicago economists Gary Becker and Theodore Schultz.

-Check out this post, meanwhile, to find a concrete framework for strategic human capital investment planning.
+Check out this post to find a concrete framework for strategic human capital investment planning.

 Mitigating risks associated with general human capital investments